SFR Logo

 SFR Logo 2014

 The current version contains the same elements despite the bank’s transfer to a new owner.
 The merger did not affect him in any way.
-Everything has been preserved from the previous logo – the writing style, the abbreviation location, and the square background.
-The exception is color: the designers made it bright red with a slight gradient to make the white letters look even more distinct.
+Everything has been preserved from the previous logo, the writing style, the abbreviation location, and the square background.
+The exception is color: the designers made it bright red with a slight gradient to make the white letters stand out even more.

 2022 – today